 Figure 35.
 The roadmap for the applications for IEAPs.

-Formation of electric charge can occur if the following conditions are met:

-Unequal conditions are applied to the opposite electrodes of a single laminate.
-In case of mechanoelectric transduction, the opposite electrodes undergo different mechanical stress; and in case of hygroelectric transduction, the different conditions are achieved by sorption of water.

-The mobility of cations and anions in the carbon and polymer matrix are unequal for achievement of a nonhomogeneous charge distribution.
-This is achieved by tailoring of the porosity parameters of the IEAP electrode and the morphology of the ionically conductive polymeric separator.

 In hygroelectric energy harvesting, the supercapacitor-like properties of the IEAP are brought into use.
 An IEAP energy harvester can store the generated electric charge into itself, therefore serving concurrently as an energy harvester and a storage unit.
 This property enables collection of electric energy from the environment during a long time at a low rate, and to extract the collected energy at a high rate.

+SUMMARY IN ESTONIAN

 References